2008 Stanley Cup Final: Television

 In the United States, Versus aired games one and two while NBC televised the remainder of the series.
 Game one of the 2008 Stanley Cup Final had a 1.8 rating, drawing 2.3 million viewers.
 The rating was a 157% increase over the previous Playoff Finals opener, and a 100% rise from two years previous.
 Game two had a 1.9 rating, drawing 2.5 million viewers.
 It was the highest-rated and most-watched cable telecast of the Finals in six years in the United States.
 The rating was the highest for an NHL game on Versus and the second highest rating for a Versus broadcast ever only to Lance Armstrong's seventh straight Tour de France victory in 2005 (2.1).
 Game three drew a 2.8 rating, representing an 87% increase over the previous year's game three.
 In Detroit, game three drew higher ratings (18.2) than game five of the 2008 NBA Eastern Conference Finals between the Detroit Pistons and the Boston Celtics (15.9).
 Game four earned a 2.3 rating, up 21% over the previous year's game four.
 Game five drew a 4.3 rating, representing a 79% increase from the previous year's game five.
 It drew the highest ratings for a game five since 2002.

 Game six had a 4.4 rating, the best performance in a game six since 2000.
 It was a 100% increase over game six of 2006 and was the highest rated game for NBC since they reacquired the NHL broadcasting rights in 2004.

 On the CBC in Canada, this was the last Stanley Cup Final that Bob Cole served as the play-by-play announcer for, as Jim Hughson took over the following year.
+Game 6 was also the final game broadcast on CBC using the iconic “The Hockey Theme” song after 40 years.